 Isolate extracts contain only one ingredient — CBD.
 They are guaranteed to be completely free of THC.
 However, they have limited health benefits, and you typically need stronger doses to yield the same effects as full spectrum products.

-Many CBD brands like using CBD isolate in their formulas because it's much easier to standardize their products for the same CBD concentrations.
+Many CBD brands like using CBD isolate in their formulas because it's much easier to standardize their medical cannabis products for the same CBD concentrations.
 This is a little more challenging with full spectrum products, which is why it can cost a little more, but the results are truly worth it.

 THC-Free Broad Spectrum